jpsamaroo/BPFnative.jl/README.md

 # BPFnative.jl

+## Acknowledgments
-Thanks to @vchuravy for MCAnalyzer.jl, on which this package's code is derived from and inspired by!
+Thanks to @vchuravy for MCAnalyzer.jl, and @maleadt for CUDAnative.jl, both of which this package's code is derived from and inspired by!
+Also thanks to both of them for bearing with my terribly annoying questions :)